Regulation in Property Valuation & Wealth Management: Opportunities Instead of Obstacles

 Average time savings: 12 weeks per advisor per year.

-PriceHubble enhances fincite • cios with a data-driven, EBA-compliant evaluation of real estate, including:
+PriceHubble complements fincite • cios with a data-driven, EBA-compliant valuation of properties, including:

 Live market analysis

-The 360° aggregation of all customer assets including real estate represents another decisive advantage.
-Through integration with PriceHubble, real estate values can be assessed in real-time and included in the overall asset consideration.
-This enables more precise asset allocation and opens up new advisory approaches that consider the entire asset spectrum of the customers.
+The 360° aggregation of all client assets, including real estate, represents another key advantage.
+Through the integration with PriceHubble, property values can be assessed in real-time and included in the total asset analysis.
+This allows for a more precise asset allocation and opens up new advisory approaches that take into account the entire wealth spectrum of the clientele.

 - Dennis Ritter, Lead Private Banking Germany, fincite

-Conclusion: Those who take digitization seriously gain a double regulatory advantage
+Conclusion: Those who take digitalisation seriously win twice on the regulatory front

-The combination of digital tools and regulatory know-how not only enables clean compliance with regulations but also provides strategic advisory expertise with real added value for clients.
+The combination of digital tools and regulatory expertise enables not only clean compliance with requirements, but also strategic advisory competence with real added value for clients.

-Now seize the opportunity to restructure your compliance management.
-Efficient, secure, and future-oriented.
-Do you want to know how you can advise more efficiently in compliance matters or how you can implement the solution directly in your organization?
+Take the opportunity now to restructure your compliance management.
+Efficient, secure and future-oriented.
+Do you want to know how you can provide advice more efficiently from a regulatory standpoint or how you can implement the solution directly?

 Then download the full white paper from fincite & PriceHubble now or contact our WealthTech experts and arrange a free consultation.
 We look forward to hearing from you!